chef/chef-workstation/docs-chef-io/content/workstation/chef_vault.md

 {{< note >}}

 Chef Vault does not currently support alternate keying mechanisms like GPG and Amazon KMS.

-{{< /note >}}

-- For more information about using the chef-vault cookbook, its helper methods and resources, see <https://github.com/chef-cookbooks/chef-vault>

-The chef-vault cookbook is maintained by Chef Software.
-Use it along with Chef Vault itself.
-This cookbook adds the `chef_vault_item` helper method to the Chef Infra Language and the `chef_vault_secret` resource.
-Use them both in recipes to work with data bag secrets.

 {{< warning >}}